Muhammad-Irfan-Azam/hoyodaily_bot/readme.md

 ## 🖥️ How to Use

+If you don't have Python installed, just download and run the .exe version of this bot:

+👉 Download Hoyodaily Bot .exe from the Releases tab.

+First run:

+1. Run the app and manually log in within 60 seconds
+2. Your session cookies will be saved (no need to log in again next time)
+3. The bot will automatically claim daily rewards for supported games

+---

+## 🧪 Manual Run (Python Required)

 1. Launch `main.py` and **log in manually within 60 seconds**
 2. Your session cookies will be saved automatically
 3. After that, the bot will log in silently and auto-check-in